souris-dev/samosac-jvm/docs/probables/nested_probables.md

         ("nested3a") -> putout. ?[55] ("nested3b") -> putout.
 ```

-Hope that made things easier to understand :-)
+The above should have made things easier to understand :-)

 In case it is still not that clear, here's an attempt at an explanation: